FrankW321/themovielist_foundation/readme.md

 # The Movie List
-A web application which lets you know about current and upcoming movies with E-mail and push-notifications
+A web application which lets you know about current and upcoming movies with email and push-notifications

 ## Getting Started
 ```